The Forest of Enchantments: Sita’s Ramayana is sure to cast a spell!

 While some may find certain descriptive portions of the book dampening the pace of the narrative, Banerjee’s lyrical writing style and fresh imagery keeps one riveted.
 The simple yet fresh language she employs is deeply evocative.

-Sample this:“Sweat beaded Kaikeyi’s face like pearl drops.
+Sample this: “Sweat beaded Kaikeyi’s face like pearl drops.
 Slim and strong and nimble, she moved like a much younger woman.
-Something about her stance rseminded me of the symbol on her seal, which she’d clearly chosen with care: the leaping tiger.”
+Something about her stance reminded me of the symbol on her seal, which she’d clearly chosen with care: the leaping tiger.”

 Although The Forest of Enchantments is not the only treatise to dwell on Sita’s story, the multitude of voices that Banerjee blends in within the larger narrative of Sita’s is what makes the book unique amidst the several Sitayans we have today.
 Urmila, Kausalya, Kaikeyi, Ahalya, Mandodari, Shurpanakha, and even Sita’s mother Sunaina get to tell their stories here.